hoverboard88/hoverboard/wp-content/plugins/blackhole-bad-bots/readme.txt

 **Caching Plugins**

-Blackhole works with any type of caching plugin where "page caching" is not enabled.
+Blackhole works with any type of caching except for "page caching".
+It is not yet compatible with page caching plugins/scripts.
+So if your site uses any sort of page caching, do not use this plugin.
+Thank you!

-There are many types of cache plugins.
+More details: There are many types of cache plugins.
 They provide all sorts of different caching mechanisms and features.
 All caching features work great with Blackhole except for “page caching”.
 With page caching, the required WP `init` hook may not be fired, which means that plugins like Blackhole are not able to log and ban requests dynamically.
 Fortunately, some of the most popular caching plugins provide settings that enable full compatibility with Blackhole.
 For a complete list, check out [this article](https://plugin-planet.com/blackhole-pro-cache-plugins/).
 Note: that article was written for [Blackhole Pro](https://plugin-planet.com/blackhole-pro/), but the compatibility list and general info apply also to Blackhole (free version).